Muniswamy366/Notes/Kafka.md

 * Each partition is replicated across multiple brokers for fault tolerance
 * Messages are appended to partitions in an immutable log structure
 * Each partition will have a leader which will take read/write operations to that partition.
+* The commit log in Kafka is per partition, not per topic.

 4. Producers
 Applications that publish/send messages to Kafka topics